 See in Glossary behaves when it interacts with a Sprite MaskA texture which defines which areas of an underlying image to reveal or hide.
 More info

 See in Glossary .
-See examples of the different options in the Mask Interaction section below.
+Refer to examples of the different options in the Mask Interaction section below.

 |None||The Sprite Shape Renderer does not interact with any Sprite Masks in the Scene.
 This is the default option.|